When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 With the Red Magic 8 Pro (buy now) you get Qualcomm Snapdragon 8+ Gen 2 power and 256GB storage, along with a seriously geeky, fit-for-purpose UI that’s perfect for gamers.

-The Google Pixel 7a (buy now) is a more affordable version of the Pixel 7, but still delivers some of the best camera image processing you can get from a phone without dropping serious cash on a flagship.
+The Google Pixel 7a (buy now) has been replaced by the Pixel 8a, but still delivers some of the best camera image processing you can get from a phone without dropping serious cash on a flagship.

 The best mid-range phone you can buy today: